geolab-UVA/a-frame-with-custom-script/README.md

 The the `<a-entity>` can be accessed from within the attached component using `this.el`.
-The 3D object associated to an `<a-entity>` can be accessed throught the `el.Object3D` property of the element `el` So the component should access the 3D object throught `this.el.Object3D`
+The 3D object associated to an `<a-entity>` can be accessed throught the `el.Object3D` property of the element `el` So the component should access the 3D object throught `this.el.Object3D`.
+Some helpful functions of `Object3D` are documented in the [three.js docs](https://threejs.org/docs/#api/en/core/Object3D).
+A-Frame is based on the library [three.js](https://threejs.org/)

 # Resources